 Visual storytelling has taken on many faces.
 There is PowerPoint, Video, e-reader, and the list goes on and on.
 Master the art of visual storytelling through Prezi presentations.
 This is a double edged sword when you consider the concept.
 You need to know what makes stories resonate with individuals to some degree and how Prezi has mastered this art known as visual storytelling.
+Learn how to structure your presentations for agile storytelling with the storytelling expert, Marcos Xalabarder.
 Lets get acquainted with storytelling and how Prezi takes it to new imagination levels.

 Story Archetype: The Structure of All Stories